guoyu07/qing-uploader/README.md

 ## Options

-__url__
+__url__ String, Required

-String, required, specify the upload API url on server.
+Specify the upload API url on server.

-__params__
+__params__ Hash

-Hash, specify extra params which will be sent to server with file data.
+Specify extra params which will be sent to server with file data.

-__fileKey__
+__fileKey__ String

-String, specify the name that server will use to get file data.
+Specify the name that server will use to get file data.

-__connectionCount__
+__connectionCount__ Number, Default: 3

-Number, 3 by default, specify max number of upload connection that can exist simultaneously.
+Specify max number of upload connection that can exist simultaneously.

-__el__
+__el__ Selector/Element/jQuery Object, Optional

-Selector/Element/jQuery Object, optional, specify the container where QingUploader will render a `input:file` field for you.
+Specify the container where QingUploader will render a `input:file` field for you.
 The files selected by this `input:file` field will be uploaded automatically by QingUploader.

-__allowMultiple__
+__allowMultiple__ Boolean, Default: true

-Boolean, true by default, specify whether the `input:file` field create by QingUploader can select multiple files.
+Specify whether the `input:file` field create by QingUploader can select multiple files.

 ## Methods